Non-Cross Diffusion for Semantic Consistency: Method

 \section{Method}

 In this section, we start with a brief review of the formulation of DDPM~\cite{DDPM}.
-Next, we show the drawback of baseline flow and then introduce \ncd to avoid crossing by ascending dimension of input.
-At last, we present our training and inference flow of \ncd.
+Next, we show the drawback of baseline flow and analyze the cause of \xflow.
+Then, we introduce \ncd to avoid crossing by ascending dimension of input, together with training, inference, and network architecture of \ncd.
+Finally, we introduce $\ifc$ for evaluating the consistency of the inference flow.